chemfiles/chemfiles/README.md

  - Automatic recognition of file type based on filename extension;
  - Open-source under the Mozilla Public License;
  - Cross platform: Windows, Linux, Mac OS X, maybe others;
- - Support for a number of atoms not constant.
+ - Support for a number of atoms which is not constant.

 ## Planned Features